← All Articles

 Former hotel technology executives transitioning to consulting often provide the most valuable perspectives.
 They combine operational understanding with strategic vision, having lived through implementation challenges firsthand.
 Examples include former CTOs from major chains who now advise properties on digital transformation strategies.

 AI researchers focusing specifically on hospitality applications offer cutting-edge insights.
-MIT's Computer Science and Artificial Intelligence Laboratory has a dedicated hospitality research track.
-Stanford's Human-Centered AI Institute studies guest behavior patterns.
+Leading universities have research programs examining hospitality AI applications, from guest behavior patterns to operational optimization.
 These academics translate complex research into practical applications.

 Technology vendors with proven hospitality track records understand both technical requirements and operational realities.
 However, verify they can deliver educational content rather than sales presentations.
 Request speaker agreements that explicitly prohibit product promotion during keynote sessions.